-COVID-19 Flow chart for education settings on people displaying symptoms COVID-19 symptoms: high temperature or new, continuous cough or loss or change to your sense of smell or taste.
-NHS 111 online symptom checker: 111.nhs.uk/covid-19 If your school has a suspected or confirmed case in school e-mail infection.control@kirklees.gov.uk.
+COVID-19 Flow chart for education settings on people displaying symptoms

+COVID-19 symptoms: high temperature or new, continuous cough or loss or change to your sense of smell or taste.

+NHS 111 online symptom checker: 111.nhs.uk/covid-19

+If your school has a suspected or confirmed case in school e-mail infection.control@kirklees.gov.uk.
 No action is required for contacts of a case unless the case is confirmed positive.

 A child or member of staff who has been in close Child or staff member does not need to self-isolate contact with someone with COVID-19 symptoms. unless they develop COVID-19 symptoms or are advised The person does not live in their household and to do so following contact tracing (see overleaf). does not attend this school.
-A child or member of staff lives A child or member of staff has arrived A child or member of staff has with someone who is displaying at the setting with COVID-19 become unwell with COVID-19 COVID-19 symptoms. symptoms whilst at the setting.
+A child or member of staff lives A child or member of staff has arrived A child or member of staff has with someone who is displaying at the setting with COVID-19 become unwell with COVID-19 COVID-19 symptoms. symptoms whilst at the setting. symptoms.

 Child or staff member should not enter setting.
 They should be advised that their entire household must self-isolate.
 For anyone displaying symptoms, this is for at least 7 days from the onset of symptoms.
 For all other household members, it is for at least 14 days, see national guidance.
 Child's parent/carer or staff member should be advised that anyone with symptoms can ask for a test to check if they have COVID-19 (see overleaf).

-Where a child or staff member with symptoms has entered the Where a child or staff member displays symptoms. setting and remains there awaiting collection, they should be moved, if possible and if appropriate, to a room where they can they should be sent home to self-isolate for 7 days. be isolated behind a closed door.
-Ideally, a window should be Their fellow household members should self-isolate opened for ventilation.
-If it is not possible to isolate them, move for 14 days.
-All staff and students who are attending them to an area which is at least 2 metres away from others.
-If an education or childcare setting can access a test if they need to go to the bathroom, they should use a separate they display symptoms of COVID-19 and are bathroom if possible. encouraged to get tested in this scenario.
+Where a child or staff member with symptoms has entered the setting and remains there awaiting collection, they should be moved, if possible and if appropriate, to a room where they can be isolated behind a closed door.
+Ideally, a window should be opened for ventilation.
+If it is not possible to isolate them, move them to an area which is at least 2 metres away from others.
+If they need to go to the bathroom, they should use a separate bathroom if possible.

 Any member of staff helping someone taken unwell with COVID-19 symptoms should try to stay 2 metres away.
 If this is not possible, they should use appropriate PPE.
 They should wash their hands thoroughly for 20 seconds after any contact.
 They do not need to self-isolate unless they develop symptoms.
 Any bathroom used by someone with symptoms should be cleaned following the IPC guidance provided.
 If there is an urgent public health action to take, you will be contacted by the local Public Health England (PHE) Health Protection Team.

 If the individual with symptoms subsequently tests negative they and their fellow household members can end their selfisolation and return to the setting.

 Where the child, young person or staff member tests positive, the rest of their class or group within their childcare or education setting should be sent home and advised to self-isolate for 14 days.
 The other household members of that wider class or group do not need to self-isolate unless the child, young person or staff member they live with in that group subsequently develops symptoms.
 The National Contact Tracing Team will be in touch to trace people the infected person has been in extended contact with.